HW Software Introduction

 Private Placements by Software Sub-Sector and New Capital Raised1,4

-- Total reported capital investment in the software sector decreased slightly in 3Q 2020, but remains above historical averages.
+- Total reported capital investment in the software sector increased in Q4 2020 and remains above historical averages.

-- In 3Q 2020, the majority of private capital invested was in the larger stage (Series B or later) rounds, making up 60% of total capital invested.
+- In Q4 2020, the majority of private capital invested occurred in the larger stage (Series B or later) rounds, making up 63% of total capital invested.

 Select Recent Software Private Placements1,4